bluesky/hklpy/docs/source/ready_to_use.rst

 ====================

 These simulated diffractometer devices are ready-made classes in Python.
-To configure them, the user need only provide a name.
+To configure them, the user needs only provide a name.

 SimulatedE4CV
 -------------